Technology Detox: How to Reset your Family Technology Usage

 5. Use a screen time schedule

 You may also consider using a schedule for when technology is allowed.
 For example, on Saturdays, technology can be used from wake-up until 9:30 am.
 Then, everyone in the family takes a technology break until 4:00 pm.
-The, at 7:30 pm, technology is put away again, and everyone starts winding down to begin preparing for bed.
+Then, at 7:30 pm, technology is put away again, and everyone starts winding down to begin preparing for bed.

 6. Have a device docking stations